magento/architecture/design-documents/web-api-controllers.md

 could be performed by the service contract responsible for posting order but service contracts are not supposed to know about authenticated users.

-The solution to these problems would be to introduce reusable area-agnostic user input processors that would perform such actions.
-These would be arbitrary classes with no common interface but they would be reusable across different areas and reside inside a special namespace `Presentation` to inform developers that this classes belong to presentation layer and are not supposed to be used inside other layers.
+The solution to these problems would be to employ reusable area-agnostic context aware classes that would perform such actions.
+These would be arbitrary classes with no common interface but they would be reusable across different areas and reside inside a special namespace `ContextAware` to inform developers that this classes belong to presentation layer and are not supposed to be used inside other layers.
 These classes could be used explicitly by HTML controllers and graphQL resolvers and declared for REST/SOAP inside webapi.xml.

+These classes would include classes for:
+* working with user sessions
+* complex authorization
+* context-aware validation
+* working directly with request/response objects
+* extracting data from requests into service layer DTOs
+* gathering data for view from service layer DTOs

-In addition to the example above let's see how we could perform the ownership validation for shipping address with a user input processor.
+In addition to examples above let's see how we could perform the ownership validation for shipping address with a context aware class.

-Let's say we have a service contracts responsible for updating shipping address for an order:
+Let's say we have a service contract responsible for updating shipping address for an order:
 ```php
 interface OrderManagerInterface
 {